 - Most of this vegetation is found in the northern areas and coastal areas of Antarctica.

-- Some algae has been discovered growing inside the rocks due the harsh weather conditions outside.
+- Some algae have been discovered growing inside the rocks due to the harsh weather conditions outside.

 What animals live in Antarctica – Animals of Antarctica

 What kind of animals live in Antarctica?

 - There are two types of vertebrates in Antarctica:

 1. Migratory Vertebrates which leave the continent in winter